codepath/android_guides/Fragment-Navigation-Drawer.md

 </android.support.v7.widget.Toolbar>
 ```

 To use the `Toolbar` as an `ActionBar`, you need to disable the default `ActionBar`.
 This can be done by setting the app theme in `styles.xml` file.

+Also note that normally you should decide on your color scheme by going to [Material Palette](http://www.materialpalette.com/) and choosing a primary and dark primary color.
+For this example, we will pick purple-based colors as shown in the screenshot.

 ```xml
 <resources>